 We started the year with a new fundraiser: Three generations of the Holbrook family hiking Mount Democrat, a 14er which is a mountain peak with an elevation of at least 14,000 feet,or 4267 meters, in the Colorado Rocky Mountains.
-We collected donations that were made by the number of feet hiked and raised funds for Village Dreams.
+We want to thank all of our donors who supported the Mt.
+Democrat fundraiser!
+Their gifts, based on the number of feet hiked, were very, very generous.

 Carter headed up the annual Village Dreams shoe drive, collecting hundreds of gently used athletic shoes at local schools to replenish the Ampeha village shoe library.
 Here is a picture of the donated shoes being unpacked in the school:

 While in the village, Felicie and Michael met with a Ghanaian Education District Administrator while Carter introduced technology to the teachers at Ampeha Primary School.
-He had pre-loaded programs onto 1 computer and 3 tablets and showed teachers how to use these tools.
+He had pre-loaded programs onto one computer and three tablets and showed teachers how to use these tools.
+Carter also brought a projector, which the teachers use to show educational videos on classroom walls.
 The feedback from the head teacher, Osborne, has been very positive.
 All are hoping this will enhance the educational experience of the students in Ampeha, enabling them to score higher on the BECE exam to qualify for highschool.

-We continued our annual December fundraiser, selling recycled Ghanaian glass ornaments at the Dawson holiday
+We continued our annual December fundraisers, selling recycled Ghanaian glass ornaments at the Dawson holiday

 market and new this year, adding a retail site: The Side Door Salon.